A Perfect Use for the .410

 Yet a lot of people love .410s.
 Every once in a while, when someone finds out what I do, they ask if I’m one of those gun writers who says no one should ever hunt with a .410.
 I mumble something non-committal, as I know what’s coming next, which is: “I’ve shot _____, ____, and _____ with .410s for years.
 It’s all I hunt with.”

 There is the chance the person is a truly expert shot, with the discipline to take only birds at close range, and with good enough dogs to clean up their mistakes.
 There’s a much greater likelihood the person is a bird-crippling bozo, so I usually smile, nod, and change the subject.

-Unless you’re willing to spend big money on TSS, the .410 is limited to woodcock, rails, decoying doves, and squirrels under ideal conditions all at ranges of about 25 yards.
-Even then, there’s nothing that can be done with a .410 that can’t be done lots better with a 28 gauge.
+Turkey hunting with a .410 has taken off in a way that surprises me, but it means spending big money on TSS.
+If you don’t want to do that, the .410 is limited to woodcock, rails, decoying doves, and squirrels under ideal conditions all at ranges of about 25 yards.
+Even then, there’s nothing that can be done with a .410 that can’t be done lots better with a 28-gauge.